buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionSystemCommon.md

 # Pset_DistributionSystemCommon

-Distribution system occurrence attributes attached to an instance of IfcDistributionSystem.
+Distribution system occurrence attributes attached to an instance of IfcDistributionSystem.<!-- end of definition -->

 ## Comments